ARK-Electronics/logloader/README.md

 https://github.com/ARK-Electronics/logloader/blob/6fc2373c4a9d59bc05183fe32c3eafcd4dec27e9/config.toml#L1-L7

 ### Behavior
+Downloading and uploading will only occur while the vehicle is not armed.
 Downloading and uploading operations are performed in separate threads.
 The downloading thread will only download logs with a datetime greater than the most recent log found locally in the `logging_directory`.
 If no logs are found locally only the most recent log will be downloaded.
 The upload thread will only upload logs that are not recorded in the `uploaded_logs_file`.
 Logs are named with the ISO 8601 date and time format **yyyy-mm-ddThh:mm:ssZ.ulg**.

 ### Build
 Install MAVSDK at `/usr/local` if you haven't already